VA Medical Center

-Residents assist in the care of the full range of ocular subspeciality patients seen at the WVU Eye Institute.
-Our affiliation with the Veteran's Administration Hospital in nearby Clarksburg, WV, ensures that residents also have ample opportunity to provide primary eye care and surgery.
-Residents usually perform more than 170 cataract extractions, placing the cataract surgery volume for residents in the 90th percentile nationwide.
+Our affiliation with the Louis A. Johnson Veteran's Administration Medical Center in nearby Clarksburg, W.Va., ensures that residents also have ample opportunity to provide primary eye care and surgery.
+Residents usually perform more than 250 cataract extractions, placing the cataract surgery volume for residents in the 90th percentile nationwide.

 The goal of this rotation is to provide the resident with a well-rounded comprehensive and in-patient consult experience.